everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Wasmify is built on top of [ComponentizeJS][componentize-js], which ingests JavaScript source code and embeds SpiderMonkey in a Wasm component to run it.
 Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly, but it is necessary to provide a JavaScript environment.

-See [Making JavaScript run fast on WebAssembly][javascript-webassembly-post] for more information.
+See [Fast(er) JavaScript on WebAssembly: Portable Baseline Interpreter and Future Plans][javascript-webassembly-post] for more information.

 #### Python